sensu/sensu-docs/content/sensu-go/6.6/operations/monitoring-as-code/_index.md

 ## Implement CI/CD with monitoring as code

-When you're ready, you can expand your monitoring as code practices to include managing your Sensu configuration files with a CI/CD workflow.
+When you're ready, expand your monitoring as code practices to include managing your Sensu configuration files with a CI/CD workflow.
 CI/CD takes the manual work out of maintaining and updating your monitoring as code repository so that any updates to the Sensu resources in your monitoring as code repository are reflected in your Sensu configuration in a timely manner.

 If you’re already using CI/CD, you already have workflows for versioning, building, testing, and deploying your code.